 Insulin resistance often goes undetected for a significant period as the pancreas works to increase insulin production to keep blood sugar in range.
 During this time, you may not have any symptoms.
 However, as this goes on, you could experience signs such as increased thirst, frequent urination, or increased hunger.

 Since insulin resistance can remain hidden for so long, it’s difficult to determine how common this condition is.
 One way to measure this is to look at prediabetes cases.
 In the United States alone, there are estimates of over 84 million adults living with prediabetes.
-That equates to one in every three adults!

 How Weight Loss May Help Reverse Insulin Resistance